hlab1/academic-kickstart/content/authors/al6179/_index.md

 ---
 # Display name
-title: Aurelia Li
+title_alumni: Aurelia Li
-weight: 50
+weight: 593

 # Username (this should match the folder name)
 authors: